 Feeling is not the measure of reality

 The modern world has trained us to treat subjective experience as the arbiter of truth.
 If I feel God, God is real.
 If I stop feeling God, God was imaginary.
-But this is a category error.
-The question of whether God exists is a question about reality — about whether the universe has a transcendent ground, whether moral facts require a foundation, whether consciousness points beyond the physical.
-These questions are answered by evidence and reasoning, not by the current temperature of your emotional life.
+The position is a category error.
+The question of whether God exists is a question about reality (about whether the universe has a transcendent ground, whether moral facts require a foundation, whether consciousness points beyond the physical) rather than about the current temperature of your emotional life.
+These questions are answered by evidence and reasoning rather than by the current temperature of your emotional life.

 A person who once felt the presence of God during prayer and no longer does has learned something about the fluctuations of the human heart.
 They have not learned anything about whether God exists.
 The cosmological argument does not become weaker when you feel spiritually dry.
 The fine-tuning of the physical constants does not change when prayer feels empty.
 The moral argument for God does not dissolve because you had a bad year.

 This verse is a promise, but it is also a description of a relationship that takes work.
-Hearts find rest in remembrance — not automatically, not passively, and not without seasons where the rest is harder to access than it once was.
+Hearts find rest in remembrance, rather than automatically, passively, or without seasons where the rest is harder to access than it once was.

 What the Islamic tradition expects

 The Islamic tradition does not promise unbroken spiritual ecstasy.
-It promises that truth is real, that God is near, and that the human heart is built to recognise Him — but it also acknowledges that this recognition requires maintenance.
-The concept of fitrah — the innate disposition toward God — does not mean the disposition is always felt at full intensity.
+It promises that truth is real, that God is near, and that the human heart is built to recognise Him.
+It also acknowledges that this recognition requires maintenance.
+The concept of fiṭrah (the innate disposition toward God) does not mean the disposition is always felt at full intensity.
 It means the wiring is there.
 Whether it conducts current depends on practice, environment, company, and the state of the soul.

-The question that matters during a dry season is not “do I feel God?” but “is there in fact a God to whom my life belongs?”
-That is a question of evidence, not emotion.
-And the evidence — cosmological, teleological, moral, conscious — does not fluctuate with your prayer life.
+The question that matters during a dry season is “is there in fact a God to whom my life belongs?” rather than “do I feel God?”
+That is a question of evidence rather than emotion.
+And the evidence (cosmological, teleological, moral, conscious) does not fluctuate with your prayer life.
 If the evidence pointed toward God when you felt close to Him, it still points toward God when you feel distant.

 What dryness asks of you

-If you are in a season of spiritual dryness, the Islamic response is not panic and not denial.
-It is patience, practice, and honest re-examination.
-Continue the practice even when it feels empty — not because ritual is magical, but because habits of attention sustain the connection that feelings alone cannot.
+If you are in a season of spiritual dryness, the Islamic response is patience, practice, and honest re-examination, rather than panic and denial.
+Continue the practice even when it feels empty (not because ritual is magical, but because habits of attention sustain the connection that feelings alone cannot).
 Seek better company.
 Read something that challenges you.
 Ask God directly for what you need, even if the asking feels hollow.

 And above all: do not make permanent decisions based on temporary states.
-The person who abandons Islam during a dry season and later discovers that the dryness passes — but the faith has already been publicly renounced, the community severed, the identity rebuilt — faces a harder road back than the person who held on through the winter and waited for spring.
-Dryness is a chapter.
-It is not the end of the book.
+The person who abandons Islam during a dry season and later discovers that the dryness passes (but the faith has already been publicly renounced, the community severed, the identity rebuilt) faces a harder road back than the person who held on through the winter and waited for spring.
+Dryness is a chapter rather than the end of the book.

 The deeper question beneath the dryness

 There is one more thing worth considering.
-The fading of spiritual feeling sometimes happens not because God is absent but because the version of God you were relating to was too small.
-The child’s God — the one who answers prayers like a vending machine, who feels close during Ramadan and distant in November, who is essentially a warm presence rather than the Lord of the universe — may need to die so that the adult’s God can emerge.
+The fading of spiritual feeling sometimes happens because the version of God you were relating to was too small, rather than because God is absent.
+The child’s God (the one who answers prayers like a vending machine, who feels close during Ramadan and distant in November, who is essentially a warm presence rather than the Lord of the universe) may need to die so that the adult’s God can emerge.

-The God of tawhid is not a feeling.
-He is the ground of all reality, the source of every pattern in nature, the author of moral law, the one before whom every human being will stand accountable.
+The God of tawḥīd is the ground of all reality, the source of every pattern in nature, the author of moral law, the one before whom every human being will stand accountable, rather than a feeling.
 Relating to that God requires more than sentiment.
 It requires knowledge, moral seriousness, and the willingness to worship through discipline when emotion is unavailable.
-The dryness you are experiencing may be the death of a childhood faith making room for something sturdier — if you let it.
+The dryness you are experiencing may be the death of a childhood faith making room for something sturdier, if you let it.

-The fitrah does not require constant emotional confirmation to be real.
-It is an orientation, not a mood.
-The sunan of God — His immutable patterns — do not fluctuate with the seasons of the human heart.
+The fiṭrah does not require constant emotional confirmation to be real.
+It is an orientation rather than a mood.
+The sunan of God (His immutable patterns) do not fluctuate with the seasons of the human heart.
 The dry season is painful.
-It is not informative about whether God exists.
-It is informative about where you are in the journey — and the journey, like all serious journeys, passes through terrain that is not always pleasant.
+It is informative about where you are in the journey, and the journey, like all serious journeys, passes through terrain that is not always pleasant.